phusion/phusion-server-tools/README.md

 ### monitor-cpu - Monitors CPU usage and send email on suspicious activity

-A daemon which measures the CPU usage every minute, and sends an email if the average usage usage over a period of time equals or exceeds a threshold.
+A daemon which measures the total CPU usage and per-core CPU usage every minute, and sends an email if the average total usage or the average per-core usage over a period of time equals or exceeds a threshold.

 Config options:

+  * total_threshold: The total CPU usage threshold (0-100) to check against.
-  * threshold: The CPU usage threshold (0%-100%) to check against.
+  * per_core_threshold: The per-core CPU usage threshold (0-100) to check against.
   * interval: The interval, in minutes, over which the average is calculated.
   * to, from, subject: Configuration for the email alert.